mineraldragon/ACDC_2022/README.md

 Collaborators
 Samvaran Sharma, Karthik Srinivasan, and Rogier Landman

+Additional info in paper 'Unobtrusive vocalization recording in freely moving marmosets' (in prep)

 This project was developed in collaboration with MIT Brain and Cognitive Sciences (c) 2016-2022.